-Blame the hormones.
 Out-of-whack, up-and-down influxes of chemicals with names ending in “-gen” and “-rone” certainly don’t give our big kids free license to be insufferable with no accountability or personal responsibility.
-But hormonal surges are the real deal, and they can wreak havoc on mind and emotions.
+But hormonal surges are the real deal, and they can wreak havoc on mind and emotions, which is why there are so many teenage mood swings.
 Sometimes I need to remind myself, “That’s the hormones talking.”
 (Or not talking, as the case may be.)

-Zip it up.
-Years ago, I came across an object lesson to teach kids about the power of our words (which later became a viral social media post.)
+Years ago, I came across an object lesson to teach kids about the power of our words.
 You were supposed to squirt out a tube of toothpaste and then ask the kids to put the toothpaste back in the tube.
 Of course, they couldn’t, and the point was that our words are like that, too.
 I need to remember this lesson when I’m trying to ride out my teen’s mood swings.
 I can always say something later, but once it’s out there, I can’t unsay it.
 In general, the tumultuous teen years seem like a good time to err on the side of silence.

-Rehearse the good.
-When ornery, grumpy, et al, show up at my breakfast table, it’s easy to forget that there is more to my daughter than her moods.
+When ornery, grumpy, et al, show up at my breakfast table, it’s easy to forget that there is more to my daughter than her teenage mood swings.
 While I’m not talking (see “zip it up,” above), I can be reminding myself of all the personality traits, talents, gifts, and strengths I love about this child.